In Response to a Competitive Hiring Market, King of Prussia Tech Firm Qlik Innovates Its Talent Acquisition Methods - NewsBreak

 “There is no doubt that the current market is competitive,” he said.
 “It’s the hottest I’ve seen in my career.”

 Jones says that one of the most notable aspects of 2021 hiring is speed.
-Just as the residential housing market is seeing prime properties swept up in a blink, excellent employees are being snatched up lightning fast.
+Just as the residential housing market is seeing prime properties swept up in a blink, excellent employees are being snatched up lightning fast in the talent acquisition process.

 Especially if that opportunity is with a competitor.